The Most Impactful Things I’ve Learned About Grace

 But then I learned the truth that Jesus offered a one-time sacrifice for all the sins of all people (Heb.
 9:28).
 I learned that after Jesus made His sacrifice on the cross, He sat down (Heb.
 10:12).
 He sat down because there was no more work to do for the forgiveness of sins.
 It was finished.

 So, now I don’t feel condemned when I sin.
-I don’t like it, and I acknowledge it before Jesus; but I am then reminded of my identity and who I really am – a totally forgiven, redeemed saint!
+I still don’t like it when I sin, and I acknowledge it before Jesus; but I am then reminded of my identity and who I really am – a totally forgiven, redeemed saint!
 I am reminded that I am still one with Jesus and can get on with living my life in and through Him.

 CONCLUSION